An ISPS Training Course

 What are the Goals?

-At the end of the 5-day PetroKnowledge training course, participants will be able to:
+By the end of this Maritime Security Management & Control as per ISPS Code training course, participants will be able to:

 Who is this Training Course for?

-This training course is suitable for a wide range of professionals but will greatly benefit:
+This PetroKnowledge training course is suitable to a wide range of professionals but will greatly benefit:

 - Ship Security Officers (SSO)

-- Personnel with allocated security duties in the maritime and shipping industries
+- Individuals assigned security responsibilities within the maritime and shipping sectors

-- Port Personnel and those designated having specific security functions and duties in a port facility
+- Port personnel and those assigned specific security roles and responsibilities within port facilities

 How will this Training Course be Presented?